 Shades of Blue

 Only a fragment remains of the source file for this issue but it's still a good read.
-By the tenth issue, the column by Lady Dementia had been renamed "The Mess that Scalpels Make," the zine had a poetry editor and a graphic designer.
+By the tenth issue, the column by Lady Dementia had been renamed "The Mess that Scalpels Make."
+By this time the zine had a poetry editor and it had a graphic designer.